kingsdigitallab/kdl/frontend/src/blog/ireal-rag.md

 1. **Ethical AI Development**: How can we ensure AI systems respect and preserve the cultural context of Indigenous data?

-2. **Community Involvement**: What are the best practices for involving community partners in AI projects dealing with cultural heritage?
+2. **Community Involvement**: What are the best practices for involving community partners in AI projects that may include their cultural heritage?

 3. **Balancing Innovation and Sensitivity**: How can we explore the potential of AI in digital humanities while maintaining respect for the communities represented in the data?